ocaml/ocaml.org/site/README.md

   package management (currently opam.ocaml.org) with a new central documentation source (codenamed 'docs.ocaml.org') within the ocaml.org site.

-- Original content on the ocaml.org site, such as all of the media from the last few decades of conference talks.
+- There will be scope for publishing original content on the ocaml.org site.
   The v2 site only syndicated from external sources, but now we can publish editorial content from around the community directly on ocaml.org.
+Original content could include interviews, featured news stories, talks and other media from past conferences, along with many other types of content.

 Since this site is a work-in-progress, not all of the above features are yet materialised in this repository.
 As the team shows the site to more